denten-books/plain-text/2-surface.md

 !["The positioning of a magnetic recording card for visual observation of symbols recorded thereon," from [@youngquist_magnetic_1961, 1]](youngquist.png)

+The potential incongruence between invisible data stroage and its apparent representation was a key problem in the decades perceeding the advent of the screen simulation.

+The next generation of IBM Magnetic Selectric

+!["Images formed by a negative voltage," from Electrographic Printer by Epstein and Innes [@epstein_electrographic_1961]](images/magnetic-letter.png)

 Electrographic printer.

-The next generation of MT/SC

-![IBM Mag Card II, introduced in 1969 for use in the Magnetic Card/Selectric Typewriter (MC/ST) in 1969.
+![IBM Mag Card II, introduced in 1969 for use in the Magnetic Card/Selectric Typewriter (MC/SC) in 1969.
 "A simple relationship could be maintained between a typed page and a recorded card" [@may_ibm_1981, 744].
 Image by Pointillist under GNU Free Documentation License, Version 1.2.](images/ibm-card.png)

-!["Images formed by a negative voltage," from Electrographic Printer by Epstein and Innes [@epstein_electrographic_1961]](images/magnetic-letter.png)

 [^ln2-busa]: See for example @hockey_history_2004, "Father Busa has stories of truckloads of punched cards being transported from one center to another in